-The fee and commission income includes expenses of US\$111,899 related to financial assets and financial liabilities measured at amortised costs.
-These figures exclude amounts incorporated in determining the EIR on such financial assets and financial liabilities.
+The net fee and commission income includes expenses of US\$224,335 related to financial liabilities measured at amortised costs.
+These figures exclude amounts incorporated in determining the EIR on such financial liabilities.

-27. NET LOSS FROM OTHER FINANCIAL INSTRUMENTS AT FVTPL
+27. NET INCOME/(LOSS) FROM OTHER FINANCIAL INSTRUMENTS AT FVTPL